slash071/atlas/src/chapter_02/sub/branches.md

 git commit -m "conflict fixed"
 ```

-## Git rebase
+## Git Rebase

-For rebasing navigate to the desired branch and:
+To rebase, navigate to the desired branch and:

 ```bash
 git rebase master
 ```

-In command above, first we got to desired branch say `feature` and then
-we rebased any changes that have made on master.
+In command above, first we got to desired branch say `feature` and then we rebased any changes that have made on `master`.

-It first rewind the changes that happened on `feature`, play back the
-changes on master on the `feature` and then apply the change that happened
+This rewinds the changes on the current branch (e.g., `feature`), replays the changes from `master` onto `feature`, and then reapplies `feature`’s changes, flattening the history.
-on the `feature` branch originally and flattened out our history.

-#### Abort a rebase
+#### Abort a Rebase

-Perhaps we have determined this is to complicated, and would rather to
-take a different approach so we abort the rebase:
+If the rebase becomes too complex and you would rather to take a different approach , you can abort it:

 ```bash
 git rebase --abort